awsdocs/aws-ruby-developer-guide/doc_source/s3-example-default-server-side-encryption.rst

     :keywords: AWS SDK for Ruby code examples

-The following example uses the :ruby-sdk-api:`put_object <Aws/S3/Client.html#put_bucket_encryption_method>` method to add default 256-bit AES server-side encryption to any items added to :code-ruby:`my_bucket` in the :code:`us-west-2` region.
+The following example uses the :ruby-sdk-api:`put_bucket_encryption <Aws/S3/Client.html#put_bucket_encryption-instance_method>` method to enable 256-bit AES server-side encryption on any items added to :code-ruby:`my_bucket` in the :code:`us-west-2` region.

 Choose :code:`Copy` to save the code locally.